DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 Frigate offers powerful **AI object detection**, by using OpenCV and Tensorflow.
-In contrast to cameras of old time which just detect movement, Frigate can recognize if object in view is a cat, a car or a human.
+In contrast to cameras of old time which just detect movement, Frigate can recognize if object in view moving is a cat, a car or a human.

 This detection is cpu heavy and to ease the load [Google Coral TPU](https://docs.frigate.video/frigate/hardware#google-coral-tpu)